8 June 1999

 On the day of issue, we serviced a number of first day covers, some to be just a little bit different from the normal, others to be something very special.

-illustrated envelopes, with set of four stamps, and are unaddressed or
+Royal Mail illustrated envelopes, with set of four stamps, and

 {b} Glencoe, Ballachulish, special handstamp, showing Thistle £3.75